Perry: A High-level Framework for Accelerating Cyber Deception Experimentation: System Overview

 To tackle this disconnect, Perry raises the level of abstraction to express diverse and complex attackers and defenders in an environment-agnostic way.
 In fact, the mental model of the operator described above naturally suggests a convenient abstraction to capture attackers and defenders.

-Based on this insight, Perry introduces a high-level programming model where we explicitly represent attackers and defenders as logical state machines that execute {\em high-level actions} based on {\em high-level observations} of the environment.
-In essence, Perry helps the user express high-level intentions of {\em what} they need to do and decoupling it from the {\em how} to express it in low-level tools.
+Based on this insight, Perry introduces a high-level programming model, explicitly representing attackers and defenders as logical state machines that execute {\em high-level actions} based on {\em high-level observations} of the environment.
+In essence, Perry helps the user express high-level intentions of {\em what} they need to do, decoupling intentions from the {\em how} in low-level tools.

 Next, to make this more concrete, we present a brief sketch of how operators can design deception what-if experiments with Perry's high-level programming model.
 Later, in \secRef{sec:detailed_system} and \secRef{sec:illustrative_examples}, we give more concrete examples.